lyn1874/efficient_traffic_count_on_edge_devices/ReadMe.md

 ##### Detail

-- To show how our counting algorithm work, I used a surveillance video that is taken from YouTube (https://www.youtube.com/watch?v=MNn9qKG2UFI&t=6s) in the tutorial.
-The counting visualization is at: https://drive.google.com/file/d/1A6RzYPutqLcP8w5-IJFAhhzV4mUuzcpq/view?usp=sharing
+- The surveillance video that I used in the tutorial is taken from YouTube (https://www.youtube.com/watch?v=MNn9qKG2UFI&t=6s).
+The counting result is at: https://drive.google.com/file/d/1A6RzYPutqLcP8w5-IJFAhhzV4mUuzcpq/view?usp=sharing

 ##### TODO
-- [x] traffic counting tutorial on youtube video
+- [x] traffic counting tutorial
 - [ ] update clean code
-- [ ] deploy it on edge device, report inference speed
+- [ ] deploy it on the edge device, report the inference speed